 With the absence of menstruation, the problem of unbalancing those hormones that are significantly involved in the female cycle also becomes less important.

-Now that reproduction is no longer the primary goal of the female body, it must be less sensitive to calorie reduction and exercise (Meczekalski et al. 201412).
+Because reproduction is no longer the primary goal of the female body, it must be less sensitive to calorie reduction and exercise (Meczekalski et al. 201412).

 As a result, women can reduce body fat effortlessly and maintain a healthy weight.
 And now, let’s take a closer look at how this can work.

-Intermittent Fasting Reduces Menopause Belly Fat
+Fights Stubborn Menopause Belly Fat

 Many women who are going through menopause try to lose weight with diets.
 But conventional calorie reduction promotes muscle loss and can severely limit basal metabolic rate even years after dieting (Fothergill et al. 201713).